jasonmccreary/blog-posts/2011-03-03-conditional-validation-cakephp.md

 ---
-title: Conditional Validation in CakePHP
+title: "Conditional Validation in CakePHP"
+heading: "Conditional Validation in CakePHP"
 author: Jason McCreary
-excerpt: >
+excerpt: "I needed to perform conditional data validation in CakePHP for a project recently.
+This is a review of the internal options to do so and my own approach."
-  I needed to perform conditional data validation in CakePHP for a project recently.
-This is a review of the internal options to do so and my own approach.
+subheading: "I needed to perform conditional data validation in CakePHP for a project recently.
+This is a review of the internal options to do so and my own approach."
 layout: post
 comments: true
 permalink: /2011/03/conditional-validation-cakephp/